-Our comprehensive category of strip heaters meets a wide array of commercial and industrial needs, including surface and convection air heating applications.
-Clamp-on heaters or this variety are a versatile solution for a number of processes.
-They can be clamped to a solid surface for freeze and moisture protection, food warming and other reliable service.
+Our comprehensive inventory of strip heaters meets a wide array of commercial and industrial needs, including surface and convection air heating applications.
+These heaters can be found in applications including: dehumidifiers, air conditioners, vulcanizing presses, laboratory equipment, vulcanizing presses and food packaging environments.

 What Is a Strip Heater?